Moon-Corp/wenmoon-extension-build/CHROME_EXTENSION_README.md

 - **"Manifest file is missing or unreadable"**: Make sure you selected the `dist` folder, not a parent directory
 - **"Extension is invalid"**: Ensure the `dist` folder contains valid extension files
 - **"Cannot load extension"**: Check that Developer mode is enabled
+- **"Repository not found"**: Make sure you have access to the GitHub repository

 ### Extension Not Working